Burlington vs Mount Laurel: Property Tax Comparison

 Burlington County, New Jersey — 2025 data

 Burlington and Mount Laurel are both municipalities in Burlington County, New Jersey.
-Based on the most recent available data (2025), Burlington carries a lower effective property tax rate of 2.017% compared to Mount Laurel at 2.017%, a difference of 0.000 percentage points.
+Based on the most recent available data (2025), both towns carry the same effective property tax rate of 2.017% in our dataset — the figure shown is the Burlington County rate, since our dataset doesn't yet publish a distinct municipal rate for either municipality.
 The average residential property tax bill is $932 lower in Burlington ($6,048) than in Mount Laurel ($6,980).
 The table below shows the full side-by-side breakdown of effective rates, average bills, and median home values.

 Side-by-side comparison